elsampsa/home-ethereum/README.md

 ```
 net.peerCount
 ```
-It should show 50 peers.s
+It should show 50 peers.

 ## JS console quickstart